 Api1.
 We later use this name when we want to implement our centralized Identity server.
 Also notice that we’ve added the

 Founder policy, which we’re going to use in this app to secure the API.
-Now we can use the configuration that we’ve defined in our setup to secure the app.
+Now we can use the policy that we’ve defined in our startup.cs to secure the app.

 Now anyone who want to access our API, needs to go to the authority (localhost:5000), and get the necessary access token.